 Ideally you should plan to arrive in Philadelphia at least one week before beginning a program, preferably on weekday when Penn offices are open, in order to allow enough time to get settled and secure housing.

-Note: Students should enter the United States only in immigration statuses that permit full-time study, namely F-1 or J-1.
+Note: Students should enter the US only in immigration statuses that permit full-time study, namely F-1 or J-1.
 For example, full-time study is not permitted for those in the B-1/B-2 and WB/WT visa categories.
-It is strongly advised that one not attempt to change status from visitor to student while in the United States as it is both risky and time-consuming.
+It is strongly advised that one not attempt to change status from visitor to student while in the US as it is both risky and time-consuming.
 For more information visit Change of Status.

 From the Airport to the University of Pennsylvania Campus